BlueCollarGiant/Plumino/frontend/README.md

 - Employee support includes perks aligned with long-term growth.

 ## Conclusion
-BioKyowa pioneered U.S. fermentation-based amino acid production.
-With decades of experience and certifications, it remains a major producer of high-quality amino acids.
-The company continues to invest in technology, community, and employees while benefiting from the global resources of Kyowa Hakko Bio and Kirin Holdings.
+Originally as BioKyowa, the company pioneered U.S. fermentation-based amino acid production.
+Now operating as Plumino following its acquisition, the company maintains its decades of experience and certifications as a major producer of high-quality amino acids.
+Plumino continues to invest in technology, community, and employees while building upon the strong foundation established during its years as BioKyowa Inc.